QuickosssLabs/renaissance_mint_app/README.md

 - All owner-only functions are protected by the `onlyOwner` modifier

 #### 🛠️ Functions
-- `mint(uint256 quantity)`: Mint NFTs if you have enough complete sets
+- `mint(uint256 quantity)`: Mint NFTs by burning complete sets of Renaissance tokens
 - `ownerMint(address to, uint256 quantity)`: Owner-only function to mint NFTs for any address
 - `hasCompleteSet(address wallet)`: Check if an address owns a complete set
 - `getMaxMintable(address wallet)`: Get the maximum number of NFTs an address can mint
 - `totalSupply()`: Get the current total supply of minted NFTs
 - `setBaseURI(string)`: Update the base URI for token metadata
+- `emergencyETHRecovery()`: Emergency function to recover ETH sent to the contract

 ### 🛡️ Security Features
 - Reentrancy protection
 - Owner-only functions for administrative tasks
 - Supply cap enforcement
-- Proper balance checks
+- Proper balance checks before burning
-- Secure ownership management:
+- Secure ownership management
-  - Two-step ownership transfer process for safety
-  - Irreversible ownership renouncement option
-  - Clear ownership verification through `onlyOwner` modifier
+- Emergency recovery functions
+- Immutable Renaissance contract address

 ## 💻 Web Application